rgreenblatt/no_cot_math_public/write_up_single_forward_pass_time_horizon.md

 The math dataset I use is one I created that consists of 907 mostly easy competition math problems.
 This dataset consists of around 600 (easy) middle school competition math problems from MATHCOUNTS and around 300 problems from relatively obscure Hungarian high school math competitions.
 Many of the MATHCOUNTS problems just require some pretty basic algebra and then some arithmetic.
 I'm pretty confident this dataset isn't strongly contaminated but it is plausible that contamination materially affects the results and the problems might be highly similar to problems that the AIs have memorized.

-For more details on the dataset I use and my overall setup, see my [prior post on filler tokens and repeated problems](FIXURL) (*TODO: link*) as that uses the same setup.
+For more details on the dataset I use and my overall setup, see my [prior post on filler tokens and repeated problems](https://www.lesswrong.com/posts/NYzYJ2WoB74E6uj9L/recent-llms-can-use-filler-tokens-or-problem-repeats-to) as that uses the same setup.
 You can find the code for these experiments at [github.com/rgreenblatt/no_cot_math_public](https://github.com/rgreenblatt/no_cot_math_public).

 # Analysis